skip to main content skip to search skip to footer skip to accessibility statement

 • Reverse causation (poor health leads to low income): Health may affect income by preventing people from taking paid employment.
 Childhood health may also affect educational outcomes, limiting job opportunities and potential earnings

 There are significant health inequalities in Southampton, with those living in the most deprived areas of the city having poorer health outcomes compared to those living in the least deprived areas.
-For example, from 2019 to 2021, males living in the most deprived areas of the city on average live 7.8 years less than those living in the least deprived areas, whilst females live 3.4 years less on average.
+For example, between 2019-2021, males living in the most deprived areas (IMD 2019) of the city on average live 6.6 years less than those living in the least deprived areas, whilst females live 2.6 years less on average.
 More information on the variation in health outcomes for Southampton residents can be found on the health inequalities page.

 Child poverty